What is the Network Registry?

 The Network Registry is a list of nodes allowed to interact with others on the network.
 This is a utility used by HOPR to scale and test the network at a controlled pace.

 The Network Registry is only enabled in the staging or production environment by default.
-If you run a cluster of HOPR nodes locally in the anvil network, the Network Registry is not enabled.
+If you run a cluster of HOPR nodes locally, the Network Registry is not enabled.